 With reference to Figure 2.2, the Associated General Contractors of America (AGC) (2006) described BIM software as a structured set of data whereby its application begins with documentation of data and the process continues as the project takes place.
 The knowledge-sharing process involves every supply chain actor, members consisting of an architect, civil and structural consultant, mechanical and electrical consultant, contractor and subcontractor.
 The BIM approach requires the supply chain actors to work based on a paperless system.
 In other words, BIM users focus on the project model, which is digitally developed rather than dealing with 2D drawings or paper-based records to represent 3D information.
 Ali et al. (2015), in their study, accorded that digital building is feasible to practice design, experiment and make changes to the project before it is completed.
 Digital error in BIM does not generally cause critical damages, on the condition that the errors are detected and resolved earlier to avoid any consequences that will affect the real building works.

-aspects will be reviewed and discussed before the team mutually agrees to the model design.
+Once designing and digitally constructing a building completed, all the relevant aspects will be reviewed and discussed before the team mutually agrees to the model design.
 It is similar to simulating a building model by considering all the processes and changes that take place in the design.